hryvinskyi/magento2-csp/README.md

  2. **Store-Specific Configuration**: Module provides store view specific CSP configuration.
  3. **Violation Reports**: The module collects and displays CSP violation reports, helping administrators identify and address security issues.
  4. **One-Click Conversion**: Possibility to convert violation reports to whitelist rule with one click.
+ 5. **Mass Convert Reports**: Bulk conversion of multiple CSP report groups to whitelist entries with automatic cleanup.
- 5. **Automatic URL Collection**: Automatically collects and adds all storefront URLs to the CSP whitelist.
+ 6. **Automatic URL Collection**: Automatically collects and adds all storefront URLs to the CSP whitelist.
- 6. **CSP Header Splitting**: Automatically splits large CSP headers into multiple smaller ones to prevent issues with header size limits.
+ 7. **CSP Header Splitting**: Automatically splits large CSP headers into multiple smaller ones to prevent issues with header size limits.
- 7. **Flexible Configuration**: The module provides various configuration options to enable or disable specific CSP features.
+ 8. **Flexible Configuration**: The module provides various configuration options to enable or disable specific CSP features.
- 8. **Admin Panel Integration**: The module integrates with the Magento admin panel, providing a user-friendly interface for managing CSP settings.
+ 9. **Admin Panel Integration**: The module integrates with the Magento admin panel, providing a user-friendly interface for managing CSP settings.
- 9. **Import/Export**: Support for importing and exporting whitelist rules.
+10. **Import/Export**: Support for importing and exporting whitelist rules.
-10. **Automatic Script Hash Generation**: Command-line tool to scan CMS pages/blocks and configs for inline scripts and generate CSP hashes
+11. **Automatic Script Hash Generation**: Command-line tool to scan CMS pages/blocks and configs for inline scripts and generate CSP hashes
-11. **Visual Hash Validation**: See at a glance if your script hashes are valid
+12. **Visual Hash Validation**: See at a glance if your script hashes are valid
+13. **Template Nonce Provider**: ViewModel class for easy CSP nonce generation in templates
+14. **Enhanced Caching**: Improved CSP policy caching with better serialization and cache management
+15. **Report Grouping**: Organized CSP violation reports into logical groups for better management

 ## Requirements